Lathe Machine is one of the oldest machine tools in the production machine. This Machine is also known as the “mother of all machines”.

-The workpiece is held between two rigid and strong supports called a center or in a chuck or in faceplate which revolves.
+The workpiece is held between two rigid and strong supports called a center in a chuck or in a faceplate which revolves.

 Lathe removes the undesired material from a rotating workpiece in the form of chips with the help of a tool that is transverse across the work and can be fed deep in the work.

 The main function of the lathe is to remove the metal from a job to give it the required shape and size.